 Of course.
 You do need to accept the reality that many buyers will not be interested in even viewing a home that is subsiding.
 You may want to make a start addressing the subsidence issue by implementing some initial corrective measures which may offer some comfort to a potential purchaser, or just allow a buyer to commence remedial works themselves.

-As you consider the sale of your property it’s important to acknowledge that the subsidence is often detrimental to your home’s overall value, and this means there are typically two ways to proceed that hinge on how quickly a sale of your home is needed.
+As you consider the sale of your property it’s important to acknowledge that the subsidence is often detrimental to your home’s overall value and you may even struggle to sell.
+This means there are typically two ways to proceed that hinge on how quickly a sale of your home is needed.

 If you do not have the insurance or funds to pay for subsidence treatment, and want to sell your house quickly, you will have to factor this into your expectations and accept that you will likely achieve a reduced price.
 The buyer will factor in the remedial works costs for the subsidence into their offer price for your property.
 Given specialist home buyers often have experience in dealing with subsidence and structural related issues, they can sometimes undertake works far cheaper than you are able to and consequently may be able to make a surprisingly attractive offer.

 The main alternative option is to fund the corrective work yourself, whether through claiming it on your insurance of self-funding.
 This may then allow you to achieve a higher price and you will be able to tell buyers about the repair works that you have undertaken.

 If you opt for treatment of the subsidence before looking to sell your property, it’s imperative that you collect and maintain all documentation relating to the repair works undertaken by the contractor.
 This means keeping every single invoice, as well as other important paperwork including a written and signed statement from the contractor that they have completed the work, and a guarantee that the work has successfully fixed the problem.
 Your interested buyers will want to see this documentation as proof that the subsidence has been treated, and it also offers you a strong legal standard of evidence that the work has been completed.